elliottim/elliottim.github.io/README.md

 ![menu select](images/menuselect.jpg)

-Upon booting up the game, you'll find yourself looking at the title screen.
+Upon booting up the game, you will find yourself looking at the title screen.
 Press the Spacebar or Enter key, and choose a save file on the next screen.
-After choosing a file, you'll see a list of menus to choose from.
+After choosing a file, you will see a list of menus to choose from.

 - _New Run_ allows you to start a new run, a run being another playthrough of the game.